jbeustice/codingPast/README.md

 A few past computer science projects and assignments.
 All coded in Visual Studio.
+Compatible with VS 2017.